 Let them watch more.
 And watch it anywhere.

-TV Everywhere is powered by the Emmy-award-winning Adobe Primetime authentication (formerly Adobe Pass), the most flexible and user-friendly system for unlocking pay-TV content on tablets, smartphones, set-top boxes, and game consoles.
-We even helped power major live events including the Olympics.
+TV Everywhere is powered by Emmy Award–winning Adobe Primetime authentication (formerly Adobe Pass), the most flexible and user-friendly system for unlocking pay-TV content on tablets, smartphones, set-top boxes, and game consoles.
+We have even helped power major live events including the Olympics.
 You’ll find Adobe Primetime authentication in 99% of pay-TV households in North America, making it the market leader in authentication services.

 Right channels.
 Right audience.

 Easily verify subscribers or pay-TV sites and apps with integrated authentication and authorization.
 With preauthorization, you can be sure viewers are able to access only the right channel lineups.

 Viewers sign on just once to watch videos across channels, sites, and apps.
 The user-friendly experience also encourages prospective customers to sign up for a trial, which you can securely manage.